 To put this Galentine’s party table setting together, I started with the rose gold table runners.
 To save money on placemats, I decided to use them under the plates instead of a traditional setting where the runner is used down the middle of the table.
 It totally adds to the glamour of each place setting with that backdrop.
 These runners (shown below) were only $9.99 each, so it was super inexpensive to create this look.

 When entertaining guests, I think the most important goal is to make sure your guests feel special.
-That’s exactly why I designed this table setting to be a bit more fancy.
+That’s exactly why I designed this table setting to be a bit fancier.
 Plus, I love any opportunity to bring out my Waterford and LENOX!
 However, there are so many other products out there that look almost identical to these, without the hefty price tag.
 I included both options below, including some awesome alternatives from The Dollar Tree.

 While shopping for this party, I fell in love with these adorable, whimsical napkins and napkin rings from Wisteria!
 The gold printed design actually has a metallic finish so they tied in really well!

 For an event like this, I think fresh flowers are a must!
 That doesn’t mean you have to spend a lot of money.
 I purchased all of these flowers mostly from Trader Joe’s, but also from my local grocery store.

 The formula to create these arrangements is pretty simple.
 First, I recommend choosing three different sizes of flowers.
 After you install the wet floral foam and fill your container (click here to view the vase I used) with water, add the largest flowers you are using placing them low in the arrangements.
 Next, add in your medium sized flowers (in this case, that was the roses…a variety of them).
 Finally, layer in the smallest flowers and finish up with adding in the filler/other greenery to add balance and more texture.
 What makes them simple to do is the fact that they can be “messy” and still look great!
 They do not have to be “perfect”.